lawesworks/vision-model-workbench/README.md

 - Evaluation and visualization of results
 - Inference and basic deployment patterns

-This is a **use-case agnostic** repository designed for experimentation, enablement, and minimum viable prototype - rather than production deployment.
+This is a **use-case agnostic** repository for experimentation, enablement, and minimum viable prototype - rather than production deployment.

 ---